anilphub/githubaction-to-cloudrun-automation/README.md

+What is Workload Identity Federation?

+Workload Identity Federation is amazing and helps us keyless deployment integration with third party applications.
+You can grant on-premises or multi-cloud workloads access to Google Cloud resources, without using a service account key.

 ****** Setup Workload Identity Federation************

 export PROJECT_ID="anil-etalk-test"

-1. Create a new workload identity pool:
+STEP 1.
+Create a new workload identity pool:

 gcloud iam workload-identity-pools create "my-pool1" \
   --project="${PROJECT_ID}" \